 So, find the name of a city celebrating the new year when you want to have your countdown and pretend that you are there.
 Children love this fun new year’s activity.

 For example, if you live on the west coast (or in Hawaii) and have a toddler at home, watch the ball drop LIVE in New York City.
 This way, your child can count down to the new year and still get a good night’s rest.
 Afterward, the adults can stay up and count down to midnight once the children go to sleep–if you can make it that far–lol!
-As a parent, my husband and I find it a lot harder to make it to midnight than before children!
+As a parent, my husband and I find it much harder to make it to midnight than before having children!

-12. Make Some Noise
+12. Make some noise.

 Get out the New Year’s Eve noisemakers and make some noise to celebrate the turn of the year.
 Even if you don’t join a party of others doing the same–we can all still enjoy the celebratory sound of a community bing, bang boom when the clock strikes midnight.
 So, join everyone in your neighborhood in the sound of celebration!
 Make some noise with any of the ideas from the list below.